 To invest at least 80% of net assets in common stocks of companies engaged in the research, development, production, or distribution of products or services related to health care, medicine, or the life sciences.
+The fund defines the health sciences industry broadly and divides it into four main areas: pharmaceutical companies; health care services companies; medical products and devices providers; and biotechnology firms.
 While the fund can invest in companies of any size, the majority of fund assets are expected to be invested in large- and mid-capitalization companies.

 Click on the risk spectrum below to view the funds in that category